PedroMiguelTorresCarneiro/IC/project1/partII/README.md

     ./SoundDecoder noisePlay ../../../datasets/audio/sample01.wav 15000
     ```

-    In any of these examples, you may replace "sample01.wav" with whichever file you want, "45" with however many quantization levels you want and "15000" with the amount of oise you want to add.
+    In any of these examples, you may replace "sample01.wav" with whichever file you want, "45" with however many quantization levels you want and "15000" with the amount of noise you want to add.
 ## **Audio with SFML**
 Sfml is a library that allows us to maipulate audio in a number of ways.
 ```md